iagustin/reactjs/README.md

 * The JS we are going to contineu to write it's simply going to be compiled down to, or turned into elements on a page.
 The JS we are going to write will be turned into HTML elements on a page.

 @13 mins
 * Why import React?
 To be able to use JSX (sudo language).
+React library will enable JSX to work.
 * JSX: JS rendition or version of HMTL.
 Looks identical to html with few slight differences.